Service Level Agreement

 11.9 Entire agreement

-This agreement supersedes any prior agreements, promises, negotiations or representations; either oral or written relating to the subject matter of this agreement and, except as provided herein may not be modified without the express written approval of both parties.
+This Agreement supersedes any prior agreements, promises, negotiations or representations; either oral or written relating to the subject matter of this agreement and, except as provided herein may not be modified without the express written approval of both parties.

 11.10 Force majeure

-Neither party shall be liable for nor deemed to be in default for any delay or failure to perform under this agreement deemed to result, directly or indirectly, from acts of god, civil or military authority, acts of public enemy, war, accidents, fires, explosions, earthquake, flood, failure of transportation, strike or other work interruptions by either party’s employees or any other cause beyond the reasonable control of either party.
+Neither Party shall be liable for nor deemed to be in default for any delay or failure to perform under this agreement deemed to result, directly or indirectly, from acts of god, civil or military authority, acts of public enemy, war, accidents, fires, explosions, earthquake, flood, failure of transportation, strike or other work interruptions by either party’s employees or any other cause beyond the reasonable control of either Party.

 11.11 Survival